flaneur2020/stargzget/DESIGN.md

 **Solution**:
 - Download only the TOC (typically a few KB)
 - Fetch file content on-demand via HTTP range requests
-- Use estargz library to handle chunk-level lazy loading
+- Use the internal estargzutil package to handle TOC parsing and lazy chunk access

 **Benefits**:
 - Fast startup (no full image download)